ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 UI5 Web Components tools provide the `create-ui5-element` command that bootstraps a new web component (generates `Tokenizer.ts`, `Tokenizer.hbs` and `Tokenizer.css`).

-- Run the command in the project's root:
+- Open new terminal and run the command in the project's ("components") root:

 ```sh
 npm run create-ui5-element Tokenizer
 ```

 -  Afterwards, import the component `import "./dist/Tokenizer.js";` in the `bundle.esm.js` (root level file).

 <br>